 Remembering Minnesota lawmaker Melissa Hortman

-The political assassination yesterday of Minnesota lawmaker Melissa Hortman was a shock to the people in the state and around the country, and a manhunt is ongoing for her killer.
-This was another moment that led to broader questions about rising political violence in the United States.
-And in the meantime, a community is grieving.
+The assassination of Minnesota lawmaker Melissa Hortman has shocked the country, and it's left her community in grief.
 Clay Masters of Minnesota Public Radio has this remembrance of Melissa Hortman.

 CLAY MASTERS: It took a couple of tries for Melissa Hortman to get elected to the Minnesota legislature.
 But in 2004, the attorney won a seat in the state House, defeating a Republican by two percentage points.
 She would go on to serve as minority leader before being elected speaker in 2019.
 NPR News asked her then what being a woman brings to the job.
 The question could kind of irritate her.